 In the 2016 Budget, the Government confirms it will ensure that pensions dashboards are designed, funded and launched, meaning individuals can view all their retirement savings in one place.

 14 March 2016 – FAMR final report

-HM Treasury (HMT) and the Financial Conduct Authority (FCA) publish their joint Financial Advice Market Review (FAMR) Final Report, including a recommendation for a pensions dashboard to be made available to consumers by 2019, building on the current pension passport initiative.
+HM Treasury (HMT) and the Financial Conduct Authority (FCA) publish their joint Financial Advice Market Review (FAMR) Final Report, including a recommendation for a pensions dashboard to be made available to consumers, building on the current pension passport initiative.

 HMT should champion the dashboard and play a convening role in the development, specifically:

 - Co-ordinating the Government’s involvement in the dashboard

 - Ensuring appropriate legislative and administrative support as the project develops

 - Challenging industry to create the dashboard, bringing together industry and consumer representatives to help them set direction and drive progress.

 However, commenting on the report in Actuarial Post article, Royal London Intermediary Chief Executive Officer Isobel Langton said rather than challenging the industry to deliver the dashboard, Government and regulators should be collaborating with providers to deliver a viable dashboard.